pasindu-22/pasindu-22/README.md

 - 👋 Hi, I’m @pasindu
-- 👀 I’m interested in Systems Development
+- 👀 Software Engineering at central.
 - 🌱 I’m currently learning microservices architecture.
 - 👽 Interested in Platform Engineering.
-- 💞️ I’m looking to collaborate on Software projects
+- 💞️ Looking to collaborate on Software projects
 - 📫 How to reach me - pasindusathsara60@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: How we see world if we can see things moving at speed of light? :)

 <!---
 pasindu-22/pasindu-22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.